mesosphere-backup/cassandra-mesos-deprecated/docs/docs/faq.md

 ### **Cassandra processes have started but it takes a long time until the whole cluster is running**

-  Here are the defined Cassandra-on-Mesos limitations before a Cassandra process can be started:
+  Here are the defined Cassandra-Mesos limitations before a Cassandra process can be started:

   1. A minimum of one Cassandra seed node must be running and in operation-mode `NORMAL`.